Revisions to Florida Probate Code

 Amended the statute of limitations in paternity in probate proceedings by adding a provision to 732.108(2)(b) regarding Adopted persons and persons born out of wedlock—that Chapter 95 shall not apply in determining heirs in a probate proceeding under this paragraph.

-Clarified the elective share definition of “transfer in satisfaction of the elective share” to mean an irrevocable transfer by the decedent during life to an elective share trust.
+Clarified the elective share definition of “transfer in satisfaction of the elective share” to mean an irrevocable transfer by the decedent during life to elective share trust.
 See Fla.Stat. §721.2025((10).

-The abatement procedure regarding the sources from which the elective share is payable, addressed in Fla.Stat. §732.2075(1)(a) was amended to now read: “Property interests included in the elective estate that pass or have passed to or for the benefit of the surviving spouse, including interests that are contingent upon making the election, but only to the extent that such contingent interests do not diminish other property interests that would be applied to satisfy the elective share in the absence of the contingent interests.”
+The abatement procedure regarding the sources from which the elective share is payable, addressed in Fla.Stat. §732.2075(1)(a) was amended to now read: “Property interests included in the elective estate that passes or has passed to or for the benefit of the surviving spouse, including interests that are contingent upon making the election, but only to the extent that such contingent interests do not diminish other property interests that would be applied to satisfy the elective share in the absence of the contingent interests.”
 Section (1)(d) of this statute was also amended to add “To the extent paid to or for the benefit of the surviving spouse, the proceeds of any term or other policy of insurance on the decedent’s life if, at the time of decedent’s death, the policy was owned by any person other than the surviving spouse.”

 Fla.Stat.§732.2135(5) was added to provide that “if the court determines that an election is made or pursued in bad faith, the court may assess attorney’s fees and costs against the surviving spouse or the surviving spouse’s estate.”

-The Proof of Wills provision of the Probate Code was amended to include the aforementioned substitution of “incapacitated” person for what was formerly defined as “incompetent” when it appears the witnesses to a will cannot be found.
+The Proof of Wills provision of the Probate Code was amended to include the aforementioned substitution of an “incapacitated” person for what was formerly defined as “incompetent” when it appears the witnesses to a will cannot be found.
 This substituted definition also now appears in the section of the Code dealing with reasons for disqualification of a personal representative.

 The Code is now clarified to provide that when a petitioner for summary administration is also the trustee of a trust that is a beneficiary of the decedent’s estate, the beneficiaries of the trust are to be made aware of the petition for summary administration.
 Fla.Stat. §735.203.